 Persifor Frazer's general files, -1869, 1880-1908, cover a wide range of topics.
 The professional activities and interests reflected in these files includes his involvement with the Academy of Natural Sciences, the American Association for the Advancement of Science, American Philosophical Society, Scientific Societies Conference, Congrès Géologique International, the Mexican mine tunnel enterprise, and his efforts to introduce German manufacturing processes to America.
 Frazer's activity as an expert handwriting analyzer is also well documented.
 Some personal interests included involvement with the First City Troop, the Pennsylvania Society of Sons of the Revolution, the Sons of the American Revolution, Franklin Chess Club, and the Philadelphia Fencing and Sparing Club.
 His papers reflect his personal interest in poetry (primarily romantic), religion and ethics, music, and sports.
 There is also a diary documenting his courtship of Isabella N. Whelen.
 A final subseries of books and pamphlets by Frazer and others finish out the collection.

 John Frazer's papers, 1903-1955, deal primarily with his student days and his professional career, both at the University of Pennsylvania.
 His student papers, 1903-1907, consist of scrapbooks, printed ephemera, and notes on analytical chemistry, electro chemistry, industrial chemistry, organic chemistry, and physical chemistry.
 There are some laboratory notes and information on his Ph.D. and doctoral examination.
 His professional papers include his lecture notes on chemistry, 1923-1928, roll books, 1909-1928, laboratory notes, 1923-1934, and articles on his work with sulphur contents in plants.
 Correspondence and clippings offer insight into his work as well.
 His personal involvement with the Delta Alumni Association, 1942-1955 and the First City Troop, 1913-1915 can also be seen in the collection.
-Several annotated books and a large sampling of chemical instruments and apparatus (including some of Louis Pasteur's instruments) complete the series.
+Several annotated books and a large sampling of chemical instruments and apparatus complete the series.

-Inventory and entire guide available as a PDF file (225 kb, 53 pages)
+Inventory and entire guide available as a PDF file (234.6 kb, 124 pages)